MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

   /// The authorization challenge string
   [propget] HRESULT Challenge([out, retval] LPWSTR* challenge);

   /// Response to the authentication request with credentials.
+This object will be populated by the app
+  /// if the host would like to provide authentication credentials.
   [propget] HRESULT Response([out, retval] ICoreWebView2WebAuthenticationResponse** response);
-  /// Set the Response property.
-  [propput] HRESULT Response([in] ICoreWebView2WebAuthenticationResponse* response);

   /// Cancel the authentication request.
 False by default.
-  /// If set to true, Response will be ignored.
+  /// If set to true, Response set will be ignored.
   [propget] HRESULT Cancel([out, retval] BOOL* cancel);
   /// Set the Cancel property.
   [propput] HRESULT Cancel([in] BOOL cancel);